Overview

 - Healthy options.
 Buy favorite healthy food options that are easy to eat.

 - Water and other healthy beverages.
 Encourage drinking several glasses of liquids every day.
-Avoid beverages with caffeine, which can increase restlessness, interfere with sleep and trigger a need to urinate often.
+Don't offer beverages with caffeine, which can increase restlessness, affect sleep and trigger a need to urinate often.

 - High-calorie, healthy shakes and smoothies.
 Serve milkshakes with protein powders or make smoothies.
-This is helpful when eating becomes more difficult.
+This is helpful when eating becomes very hard.

 Social engagement and activities